 Through a combination of its top-rated technology practice and high profile sponsorship of the National Portrait Gallery Photographic Prize, Taylor Wessing has managed to achieve something extremely rare for a corporate law firm: coolness.
 But how does the perception live up to the reality?
-Surprisingly well, it turns out, with Taylor Wessing scoring a highly impressive sweep of A*s and As in all but one category of the Legal Cheek Trainee and Junior Lawyer Survey.
+Surprisingly well, it turns out, with Taylor Wessing scoring an impressive sweep of A*s and As in the Legal Cheek Trainee and Junior Lawyer Survey 2017-18.

 The office is lovely, with great views over legal London and the City.
 What’s more, it has a canteen that puts many restaurants to shame.
-Meanwhile, the perks are first rate, with free dinner after 8pm, generously subsidised membership and free tickets regularly made available to some of the glamorous events that Taylor Wessing sponsors.
+The perks are also pretty good, with free dinner after 8pm, generously subsidised membership and free tickets regularly made available to some of the glamorous events that Taylor Wessing sponsors.